 - Provide total project effort including project schedule development; participation in construction planning and design; resolution of design conflicts; constructability reviews, etc.

 - Insure activities comply with company and contract requirements and support overall project schedule.

 - Interface with all engineering disciplines, suppliers, consultants, etc., as required in the establishment of project schedules and resolving schedule problems.

 - Develop, implement and administer project engineering procedures and other work control and reporting documents.

 - Comply with and follow project engineering procedures and other work control and reporting documents.

 - Represent company or project team during bid process, project scope development, client meetings and project management meetings.

 - Interface with internal and external personnel necessary to review constructability of design with the goal of meeting quality, cost and schedule commitments.

 Experience and Skills:

-The Senior Accountant will be paid a monthly salary plus options and will have bonus opportunities based on performance.
+The Project Engineer will be paid a competitive compensation comprising a monthly salary plus options and will have bonus opportunities based on performance.